luke10x/schwember/JOURNAL.md

 - Finally, I am not aiming to ship desktop using Apple store, and phones will require extensive testing anyway, while Docker build for Mac could be useful for development.

+## 2023-11-12, Sun

+Just moving shaders from src to separate directory, and ensure that wasm still works

+- Still thinking if I should integrate Flecs right now
+- And mostly leaning to yes, it is more to details "how"

+## 2023-11-14, Tue

+Refactoring and cleanup in renderable.

+- Finally I understood how OpenGl texture binding works
+- For now GL_TEXTURE0 is allocated for albedo texture
+- Texture to this slot always rebinded rendering each renderable
+- I am not going to implement using textures from different slots for the same rendering type
+- GL_TEXTURE0 is always albedo
+- GL_TEXTURE1 is always ambient-occlusion
+- This will be like this unless the performace is affected really bad
+- Which I highly doubt will happen